PoisotLab/MS_network_els/els_networks.md

 degree to which the diet of specialists and generalists overlaps) and modularity (the tendency of species to form densely aggregated clusters) are positively correlated.
-In networks with higher connectance, this became the opposite: networks were either nested (and not modular) or modular (and not nested).
-In the recent years, it emerged that many aspects of network structure covary with connectance [@chag15cte; @pois14wen]: this suggests that simply knowing how many species there are, and how many interactions they establish, is already very informative about the network structure.
+In networks with higher connectance, this became the opposite: networks with a large number of interactions were either nested (and not modular) or modular (and not nested).
+In the recent years, it emerged that many aspects of network structure covary with connectance [@chag15cte;
+@pois14wen]: this suggests that simply knowing how many species there are, and how many interactions they establish, is already very informative about the network structure.

 - motifs **ED**
 - evo/phylogenetic structure **MB**